 And here it is with the visor up.

 It's very difficult to cover the helmet with fabric, because the fabric is flat and the helmet is spherical.
 A stretchy fabric would work ok, but I wanted a bit of a loose fit, like NASA had.
-It took a long time to get the folds in the right places.
+It took a long time to get the folds in the right place.
 The fabric is held in by sandwiching it between the neck ring and the inner metal ring.
 There is also quite a bit of fabric glue involved.
 I think it came out great.
 It's not quite tall enough, which is another reason I needed the neck ring structure, but I like the look and I added some camera and lighting mounts.

 I added a little hand hold to close the visor.